guardian/recommendations/secure-staff-services.md

 In addition the security offered by IP restriction relies on trusting all access from within the network which is less secure than authenticating each users identity with a trusted identity provider.

-In order to improve the security of our services, and restore access to previously IP restricted services in the absence of a working VPN we have established this pattern in conjunction for InfoSec.
+In order to improve the security of our services, and restore access to previously IP restricted services in the absence of a working VPN we have established this pattern in conjunction with InfoSec.

 ## Problem statement